lucky-wolf/DW2-XL/README.md

 - Synchronized all [PD] components to that of the [S] equivalent
 - Added a bunch of new [PD] tech levels
 - Normalized all research costs
+- Improved Academic planetary facilities
+- Added 125 crew size crew accommodations at tech level 3
-- TODO: increase divergence of fusion between tech lineages (1x, 1.5x, 2x)
+- TODO: increase divergence of fuel efficiency between tech lineages (1000/1000, 1500/1000, 2000/1000)
+- TODO: double Teekans hangar bays (either size or count)

 ### v1.18.2
 - Updated for 1176 beta release